 Tracking Rhinos on Foot in Zimbabwe with Emma from Wheres that to Blog

-I have to admit that I was actually unaware that walking with rhinos was a possibility – but the overland company I travelled from Cape Town to Victoria Falls with came up trumps with this experience.
+I have to admit that I was actually unaware that walking with rhinos was a possibility – but the overland company I traveled from Cape Town to Victoria Falls with came up trumps with this experience.

-We woke just after dawn to head out for our trek, before the mid-day African sun would be much less pleasant to walk in.
+We woke just after dawn to head out for our trek before the mid-day African sun would be much less pleasant to walk in.
 Our guide grew up in the Bulawayo area and has dedicated his life to the protection of his beloved rhinos.
-Our guide showcased an extensive knowledge of the animals, flora and fauna of Zimbabwe.
+Our guide showcased an extensive knowledge of the animals, flora, and fauna of Zimbabwe.

 This rhino trek had strict rules – both to prevent the animals from feeling intimidated and to try and limit the chances of anybody get hurt.
 After we signed a form to say we understood the risks and the safety briefing, we were off.